LukePappa/Ourism/p.md

 What exists is the direct and immediate reality of Divine Love.
-Our perception of this reality is distorted by the misery that arises within us because of egocentric desire.
+Our perception of this reality is distorted by egocentric desire.
 Our purpose is to attune ourselves to God by loving one another selflessly.